rmelo/simple-cqrs/README.md

 Download the example at [examples/simple-app](examples/simple-app)

+## Last Update

+The last update **2.1.0** includes the possibility to register one handler to multiple events.
+Example: LogginEventHandler should handle all events of stream

 ## Introduction

 There are two ways to use Simple-CQRS library.
 The easier, showed in [Quick Start section](#quickstart) above and the flexible that will be show in the [Docs](#docs) section.
 Both use a set of classes included in core module, but the easier uses a mediator `cqrs.createApp()` to coordinate the access of those core classes.